santistebanc/flights2/tasks/prd-flight-scraping-app.md

 7. **Error Notification:** How should scraping failures be communicated to users?
 8. **Future Source Addition:** What is the process for adding new flight data sources?
 9. **Convex Deployment:** How should the application be deployed using Convex's deployment system?
+10. **Airport Popularity Data:** What data sources should be used to determine initial airport popularity scores?

 ## Implementation Priority